IbrahimMoftah329/Capstone/Setup_and_Instructions.md

 ```bash
 npm run dev
 ```
-## Now you should be succesfully running the Backend and Frontend servers!
+## Now you should be succesfully running the Backend and Frontend servers.
+Enjoy our App!

 ## Git Workflow: Managing Code with Branches